 Every year, we see social platforms rise and fall – from “Facebook is dead!” to “Facebook is the only way forward!” and these predictions are rarely helpful.
 Instead, lets focus on emerging technology and assess the benefits vs. risks so that you can decide which approaches are best for your business.

-Here are our predictions for the shifting digital landscape in 2019:
+Here are our predictions for the shifting Digital Marketing landscape in 2020:

 1. Mobile video and live video consumption will (continue to) grow.